Image of Hone - Link to Homepage Image of Hone - Link to Homepage

 A clean test is just a snapshot:

-• It shows you were healthy on the day of the test.
+• Shows you were healthy on the day of the test.

-• It doesn't show STI/HIV when caught within weeks.
+• Doesn't show STI/HIV when caught within weeks.

 No STI/HIV?
 Still Use a Condom: